hb9akm/api/data/CH/README.md

 - Latest XLS file "Frequenzliste Voice-Repeater HB9 HBØ" is downloaded from https://www.uska.ch/die-uska/uska-fachstellen/frequenzkoordination/
 - Header is manually deleted and file saved as CSV (with comma, not semikolon)
-- parseRemarks.php is executed on the file to normalize data
+- parseRemarks.php is executed on the file to normalize data and add coordinates
-- addCoords.sh is executed on the file to add the coordinates ./addCoords.sh 201008-USKA_Frequenzliste_Voice.csv > 201008-USKA_Frequenzliste_Voice_Coords.csv
 - The resulting file is converted to JSON using an online service.